-We need your help in Olympia in 2014!
+We need your help in Olympia!
 Support efforts to strengthen our local food system

 Read more about our 2014 legislative efforts to strengthen our local food system.

 Help us strengthen support for small farms and local food systems.

 We are tracking many issues this session, ranging from amendments that

 will provide tax relief to small farms, establishing a small farm